Kotlin/KEEP/proposals/scope-control-for-implicit-receivers.md

 ## Arguments against this proposal

 - Adding an annotation that affects name resolution severely (special syntax/modifier may be considered as an alternative)
+  - We can consider implementing this as a "language extension", e.g. a compiler plugin
 - It doesn't cover cases like "screen from the immediate outer, but not the rest of the receivers"